-Whenever I can´t get things done in the morning and have to do it in the afternoon, I do some workout before I start and it always helps.
+Whenever I can´t get things done in the morning and have to do it in the afternoon, I hop on my exercise bike with an inspiring podcast and it always helps.

 Try it out next time.

 Take a few minutes each evening as part of your evening routine to plan out your next day the night before.

 Schedule the exact tasks you want to get done the next day / the next week or the entire month.

 We are more likely to get things done the next day when we know exactly what we “have to” do.

 Set yourself 1-3 main goals for the next day and work on this with a fresh, relaxed mind right in the morning hours or after a workout.